Russia's Abramovich denies buying Chelsea for Putin, court hears | Law-Order

 Russian billionaire Roman Abramovich is not President Vladimir Putin's "cashier" nor did he buy Chelsea FC as a vehicle to corrupt the West, his lawyer told England's High Court in a defamation hearing over a book about Putin's Russia.
 In the 2020 book, British journalist Catherine Belton chronicles Putin's rise to power and how many of his associates from the former Soviet spy services rose to positions of wealth and influence after he won the top Kremlin job in 1999.

+HarperCollins's lawyer, Andrew Caldecott, said that Abramovich had little choice but to comply with the demands of Putin's Kremlin or face ruin given the power of Kremlin hardliners.
+"Mr Abramovich's wealth was, to a substantial extent, on call when requested," Caldecott told the court, adding the Belton repeatedly gave several points of view on disputed events and avoided making a conclusive judgements.

 Belton is a former Financial Times Moscow correspondent and now a Reuters special correspondent.
 Belton, who attended the hearing, declined to comment.
-Law firm Wiggin is representing HarperCollins.
 ROSNEFT

 Tomlinson said Belton's book relied on what he cast as "unreliable" sources such as Sergei Pugachev, a Russian businessman who later fell foul of the Kremlin.
-He said the book alleged that Putin ordered Abramovich to purchase Chelsea soccer club as "part of a scheme to corrupt the West" and to "build a bulkhead of Russian influence."
+Pugachev, contacted by Reuters, declined to comment directly on the case but said he was involved in his own legal action against the Russian state.
+He declined to elaborate.
+Tomlinson said the book alleged that Putin ordered Abramovich to purchase Chelsea soccer club as "part of a scheme to corrupt the West" and to "build a bulkhead of Russian influence."

 "The ordinary and reasonable reader would inevitably come out with the view that Roman Abramovich was instructed to buy Chelsea... so he was being used as the acceptable face of a corrupt and dangerous regime," Tomlinson said.
-Lawyers for Rosneft, Russia's biggest oil company, said in documents submitted to court that they took issue with passages in the book which said the company expropriated the YUKOS oil company and purchased the assets at a rigged auction.
+Lawyers for Rosneft, Russia's biggest oil company, said in documents submitted to court that they took issue with passages in the book which were understood to mean that the company had "expropriated" the assets of YUKOS - once Russia's biggest oil company - and purchased YUKOS assets at a "farcically rigged auction".

-Rosneft's lawyers argued that the book alleged that Rosneft used Russia to engage in "organised theft" of Yukos, once Russia's biggest oil company which was carved up and sold off after owner Mikhail Khodorkovsky fell foul of the Kremlin.
 Rosneft and CEO Igor Sechin did not respond to written requests for comment on the case when contacted by Reuters.

-Lawyers for Rosneft took issue with passages in the book which claimed that Sechin was behind the attack on Yukos.
-Tomlinson later told the High Court that two other Russian businessmen who had sued Harper Collins, Mikhail Fridman and Pyotr Aven, had reached an agreement with the publisher over aspects of the book and it had agreed to issue an apology.
+Lawyers for Rosneft took issue with passages in the book which claimed that Sechin was behind what Belton called "the attack" on Yukos.

+"The passages complained of are very specifically targeted at the Russian government/Kremlin and Mr Sechin in his capacity as Mr Putin's 'closest associate'," lawyers for HarperCollins argued in documents submitted to court.
+The court was told on Wednesday that HarperCollins had agreed to settle with two other Russian businessmen, Mikhail Fridman and Pyotr Aven, who had sued the publisher.
+HarperCollins will amend some passages in the book about them, according to the settlement, which was released on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)